h15200/notes/cs-terms.md

 - usually used if the pieces of data exceed max buffer size

 - more memory efficient since there is no intermediary buffer
+- great for processing vast amounts of data in real time